Quick Start¶

 6) Configure the plugin¶

-Open Settings → Community plugins → Zotero Redis RAG and set:
+Open Settings → Community plugins → Zotero Research Assistant and set:

-- Prerequisites: Python runtime, Docker/Podman path, Redis URL
+- Prerequisites: Docker/Podman path, Redis URL, and (optional) advanced local runtime controls

 - LLM provider profiles (optional but recommended)